 We encourage all UNT students to complete the FAFSA each year to ensure they are prepared to utilize potential Federal program eligibility.
-To be considered for financial aid, the FAFSA application must be submitted each year and is available January 1.
+To be considered for financial aid, the FAFSA application must be submitted each year and is available starting October 1 for the following year.
 Early application annually ensures the best opportunity to compete for available funding.

 Effective Fall 2012, graduate and professional students are no longer eligible to receive subsidized loans.

 To find averages on borrowed amounts, reported salaries and estimates of loan repayments, visit GradSense.

 There are several emergency loans offered across campus that are intended to help students remain enrolled.
 These loans typically require repayment within the same semester.